reyemtm/reyemtm.github.io/about.md

 title: "About"
 permalink: /about/
 ---
-<pre><code><strong>getBounds()</strong> Returns the LatLngBounds of the current map view, path or polyline</code></pre>

 ## About

 My name is Malcolm Meyer, and I write about web maps, cartography, GIS and other spatially-related topics.
 I am also a [musician](http://malcolmmeyer.tumblr.com) and avid gardener.
+The name of the site comes from a commonly code in web mapping.
+Here is a definition adapted from Leaflet:

+<pre><code><strong>getBounds()</strong> Returns the LatLngBounds of the current map view, path or polyline</code></pre>

 ## Work